Posted by Janice De Silva

 Music is believed to be holistic; involving and supporting not just the physical person, but the emotional, spiritual, and social person.
 Is this really true?
-Is it believable?
+Do you believe this?

 In the 1990s the theory of the Mozart Effect supposed that listening to the music of Mozart made you smarter.
 Parents began exposing their babies to Mozart’s music even before they were born, to give their brains a jump start.

-However, new scientific and medical research indicates that there is nothing uniquely healthful about the music of Mozart but, taking music lessons as a child enhances brain function and structure.
+However, new scientific and medical research indicates that there is nothing uniquely healthful about the music of Mozart but, taking music lessons enhances brain function and structure.

 The findings show that music lessons from a young age enhance the brain's capacity to change and grow.
 Children with musical training do better in language, reading, and math subjects and have better fine motor skills than children without music training.
 Kids who sing together reported higher contentment in all their classes, not only music.